rancher/webhook/docs.md

 Validation ensures that the limits for cpu/memory must not be less than the requests for cpu/memory.

+#### Protected namespace deletion

+On the Rancher management (local) cluster, the `local` and `fleet-local` namespaces may not be deleted, as removing them corrupts the Rancher installation.

+This check is only registered when the webhook runs with multi-cluster management enabled.
+On downstream clusters namespaces with those names belong to the user and can be deleted normally.

 ## ResourceQuota

 ### Validation Checks